Bond Street station: Jubilee line era

-For the opening of the Jubilee line, the station ticket hall was extended and new entrances were provided on the north side of Oxford Street and to the east of Davies Street.
+In the 1970s, the Jubilee line was extended through central London to Charing Cross, via Bond Street.
+As part of the construction of the line, the station ticket hall was extended and new entrances were provided on the north side of Oxford Street and to the east of Davies Street.
 The Holden facade was demolished along with the Grosvenor Court Hotel that occupied the corner of Oxford Street and Davies Street, being replaced by the "West One" shopping arcade with offices above.
 The Jubilee line opened on 1 May 1979.

 In 2007, the station underwent a visual modernisation, removing the murals installed on the Central line platforms in the 1980s and replacing them with plain white tiles, in a style similar to those used when the station opened in 1900.

 21st century

-The most recent expansion of the station was completed in November 2017, in preparation for the arrival of the Elizabeth line, bringing Bond Street into the National Rail network.
-This £300m upgrade increased the capacity of the station entrances and exits by 30 per cent, added a new entrance to the station on Marylebone Lane on the north side of Oxford Street, and installed lifts to make the station step-free.
-During these works in 2014, the Central line platforms closed from April to June, and the Jubilee line platforms closed from July to December.
+In the 2010s, the station was upgraded and expanded in preparation for the arrival of the Elizabeth line, bringing Bond Street into the National Rail network.
+As part of these works, the Central line platforms closed from April to June 2014, and the Jubilee line platforms closed from July to December 2014.

+The £300m upgrade increased the capacity of the station entrances and exits by 30 per cent, added a new entrance to the station on Marylebone Lane on the north side of Oxford Street, and installed lifts to make the station step-free.
+It was completed in November 2017, prior to the completion of the Elizabeth line.

+During London Fashion Week in September 2023, TfL renamed the station to Burberry Street, as a publicity for the fashion company, Burberry.
+The name was reverted to Bond Street at the end of the fashion week.

 Elizabeth line

 Between 2009 and 2022, the Crossrail project built a new Elizabeth line station at Bond Street.
 Originally planned to open in 2018, Bond Street did not open with the rest of the central London Elizabeth line stations in May 2022, due to tunnelling problems dating back to 2014.
 The various delays meant that the station was approximately £500m over budget.

-The Elizabeth line station was opened on 24 October 2022 by the mayor of London, Sadiq Khan.
+The Elizabeth line station was opened on 24 October 2022 by the Mayor of London, Sadiq Khan.